PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-query-log.md

 [{log: 2.3025850929940459}]
 ```

- Aşağıdaki örnek bir sayının üs değeri için `LOG` hesaplar.
+ Aşağıdaki örnek, `LOG` bir sayının üsiçin hesaplar.

 ```sql
 SELECT EXP(LOG(10)) AS expLog